 This course examines questions related to sexuality, with a special focus on the social construction of sexual identity, practice, community and desire.
-To do so, we proceed self-consciously with a critical analysis of the modern study of sexuality, and the ways in which sexual science, as a kind of social practice, has affected the construction and regulation of sexual orientation.
+To do so, we proceed self-consciously with a critical analysis of the modern study of sexuality, and the ways in which sexual science in the context of European colonial modernity has affected the construction and regulation of sexuality.